Faustinette/wedmn/README.md

-# WEDMN — LPG Vessel Destination Prediction
+# WEDMN — Vessel Destination Prediction

 Clean, git-uploadable migration of `Main_forGitHub.ipynb`.
 Every notebook cell is preserved **verbatim** (each file marks its source cells), and the runner